 Most Americans eat too much sugar.
+We eat, we drink it, it’s everywhere.
 Cutting back may reduce inflammation, minimizing the appearance of flakes.
 Sugars and simple carbs might promote more inflammation in our bodies, so it makes sense that eating a low-sugar, antioxidant-rich diet could help control dandruff flares.

 There may also be a hormonal link.

 Diets high in sugar, processed food, and ‘bad’ fats lead to insulin spikes, which in turn lead to stimulation of hormone surges that can trigger the output of oil.
 Overall restriction of fatty foods, fried foods, refined sugar, processed food, and gluten may lead to a reduction in flaking.
 Those changes haven’t been studied to see if they stop dandruff, but there’s no question that they’re good for you.